batect/batect/CONTRIBUTING.md

-# Contribution Guidelines
+# Contribution Guide

 Welcome and thanks for your interest in helping improve batect!

-These guidelines are a work in progress.
+This guide is a work in progress.
 If there is some information that you'd like to see below, please [submit an issue](https://github.com/charleskorn/batect/issues/new).

 ## I want to help out, what should I do?